Tullie’s African Safari Packing Tips

 I don’t worry too much about having the khakis.
 I like to wear a long sleeve shirt over a t-shirt mainly for sun-protection; a light scarf is also useful for this.
 Warm jackets, jumpers, scarves and beanies are also a must particularly in the morning.
 Many vehicles are open and offer no protection from the elements so either dress accordingly or you’ll freeze.

-Take a day pack
+Take a day pack/backpack

 Around the camp or lodge